WHO YOUR ECOMMERCE BUSINESS SHOULD TARGET WITH A TINY BUDGET

 John: Well if you’re an heir to the Nokia fortune, or the Kyocera or whatever, Ericsson, if you’re Bob Ericsson start this business, great you’ve probably gotten an advantage, if you’re just some dude, do something different.

 John Max: when I think like to lead off with something that you can go and do, going on the assumption that you have a ecommerce store currently, think about…you can’t go and play in a big ocean, I think, you can’t boil the ocean but you can boil a pot of water, so you can find, you know, if you…and this is going to take some research, understand that you know I know so I used to repair cell phone just for funsies, I know that an i Phone five and a six screen, I can get O.E.M. from the manufacturer and fix it for half the cost that a store with overhead has, so maybe create a mobile unit that goes and does it and repairs certain types of phones, you can target that on Facebook people who own iPhone five, and then run it that way, so it’s boiling small waters, it’s not trying to boil the ocean, if you want to grow in scale and if you want to take on a giant, you’ve either got to have connections or money.

 John: Well funny enough I have a friend who’s actually done this and has been fairly successful with it, so I put on that hat and shout out to Cole Thornton down in Fort Smith, he’s under gadget grave. he’s opened several stores, they do really well, always highly helpful, I mean, he’s an entrepreneur and understands the web, he actually came from a web background, so he has some really good things he’s doing online, he’s not trying to take over the world but the same time he’s servicing more people through it.

 John Max: An established physical presence too.

-John: Yeah, multiple established physical presence and he’s able to leverage that So you know shout out to Cole
+John: Yeah, multiple established physical presences and he’s able to leverage that.
+So you know, shout out to Cole.